mblsha/cpm22/docs-new/ccm2.md

 ---

-If you want a third style, I can also emit the same state machine as a **single continuous “switch(state)” loop** (C-like), but the version above keeps the CCP’s original subroutine boundaries readable while still making the global control flow totally explicit.
+This version keeps the CCP subroutine boundaries recognizable while making the global control flow explicit for reference use.